meltyourface/blank/posts/Sworn-Book-of-Honorius/Lucid-Dream-Ritual-for-Connecting-with-Holy-Guardian-Angel/index.md

 ---
 The Ritual of the Dreaming Ascent

-Purpose: The purpose of this elaborate ritual is to establish a potent connection with one's Holy Guardian Angel within a lucid dream.
+**Purpose**: The purpose of this elaborate ritual is to establish a potent connection with one's Holy Guardian Angel within a lucid dream.

-Materials:
+**Materials**:
 1. Sigil of the Holy Guardian Angel (HGA)
 2. Dream journal and pen
 3. White candle and lighter